GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ## Jobs

 Job requests could be enqueued by a new instance and picked up by an old one, or vice versa.
-When an argument is added or removed, it causes 500 errors with ArgumentError.
+When an argument is added or removed to #perform, it causes 500 errors with ArgumentError if the argument is not optional.

 ### Add an argument to a job #perform method
-* Deploy 1: Add the argument with a default value (usually nil) and do not use it
+* Deploy 1: Add the argument with a default value (usually nil)
-* Deploy 2: Use the argument, and gracefully handle the default value
+* Either in Deploy 1 or 2: Use the argument within the #perform method and gracefully handle the default value.
+It is easier to test when calling #perform in the PR for Deploy 2.
+* Deploy 2: Use the argument when calling #perform
 * Deploy 3 (optional): Make the argument required

 ### Remove an argument from a job #perform method